Hair Serums without Bis-Aminopropyl Diglycol Dimaleate

 Could these interest you as well? 🤔

-- Hair Serums with Amodimethicone
+- Hair Serums with Limonene

-- Hair Serums without Water
+- Hair Serums without Tocopherol

 - Hair Serums without Dimethiconol